 Hazard insurance is an important part of most homeowners insurance policies.
 Learn more about hazard insurance for homeowners in this guide.

-Key Takeaways:
+Key Takeaways

 What Is Hazard Insurance?

-Hazard insurance is a type of property insurance that covers the structure of your home against damages caused by specific hazards.
-These hazards typically include perils such as fire, theft, vandalism, and certain natural disasters like windstorms and lightning strikes, though the specific coverage can vary between policies and providers.
-When buying a home, mortgage lenders typically require hazard insurance to be secured.
-Though not a separate policy, hazard insurance is typically included in a standard homeowners insurance policy and specifically covers the structure of a home.
+Hazard insurance is a type of property insurance, typically included as part of a homeowners insurance policy, that covers damage to the structure of your home caused by specific hazards.
+These hazards may include perils such as fire, theft, vandalism, and certain natural disasters like windstorms and lightning strikes, though the specific coverage can vary by policy and provider.

 The Key Benefits of Hazard Insurance